joebew42/the-gui-todo-kata/README.md

 - You are not allowed to use any kind of frameworks.
 - Utility libraries such as `apache-commons` and other are allowed.
 - GUI Libraries are allowed to be used.
-- The application must to be _easily testable_
+- The application must to be _easily testable_.
 - You are asked to write the best code you ever wrote in your life.
 - Build a product that make you really proud of it!
-Enjoy the '90' :)
+Enjoy the '90s :)